dvejmz/headergenerator/README.md

 I'm planning on working actively on this project, adding new features, support for more languages, and obviously addressing any bugs that might be uncovered during the lifetime of the tool.

-You're more than welcome to fork this project and make pull requests to extend its functionality or add support for your favourite languages.
+However, you're more than welcome to fork this project and make pull requests to extend its functionality or add support for your favourite languages.